History of Regina, Saskatchewan: Establishment as the capital

 After Saskatchewan became a province on September 1, 1905, Regina was officially decreed the capital on May 23, 1906.
 In 1908, the first city hall was completed in downtown Regina, while work began on the Saskatchewan Legislative Building across Wascana Lake.
 The years between 1903 and 1913 saw the city grow tenfold.
 Not only was the Government of Canada's immigration policy finally hitting its stride and attracting large numbers of settlers from the Austro-Hungarian Empire, from the British Isles, from eastern Canada and the U.S., but adjustments to railway tariffs made the city more attractive as a distribution centre for farm machinery and other supplies needed by the settlers.

 The population growth set off a frenzied building boom that gave the city many handsome public and private buildings that are still standing.
 These include its two main hospitals, the Canada Life Building, Regina College (which became the University of Regina), Holy Rosary Cathedral (Regina, Saskatchewan), Knox-Metropolitan United Church,(although its predecessors, the then-Metropolitan Methodist Church and Knox Presbyterian Church, were destroyed during a tornado and rebuilt) and the provincial Legislative Building.

 An important element in the economic development of the young city was the creation of the Warehouse District on the north side of the city's downtown Canadian Pacific Railway yards.
 Laced by railway spur lines and encouraged by a change in CPR freight rates that made it more attractive to ship manufactured goods westward from eastern Canada, the district led the city's rapid expansion in this period.
+Regina was chosen to host the Dominion Exposition of 1911.

 On June 30, 1912, a tornado, locally referred to as the "Regina Cyclone," devastated the city, killing 28, injuring hundreds and destroying more than 400 buildings.
 The estimated $5 million in damage took more than two years to repair.
 Future horror film star Boris Karloff, who was in Regina at the time with a theatre company, served as a rescue worker after the disaster.
 The Regina Cyclone remains the deadliest tornado event in Canadian history.
 (Some sources state the tornado's toll was either 29 or 30.)

 Growth tapered off with recession in 1913, and then the outbreak of the First World War, which saw immigration, capital and pools of workmen and building supplies dry up.